pradeep800/Destributed-Task-Scheduler/README.md

 3. **Main Container:**
    The main container performs the following tasks:
-   - Executes a file providing health checks and completion updates to the `status check service`.
+   - Executes a file providing health checks and completion updates to the `Status Check Service`.
 It also parses the `jwt.txt` file from the share volume.
    - Runs the executable file from the share volume by code.
-   - Sends task success or failure notifications to the `status check service`, which logs them in the task database using the provided JWT.
+   - Sends task success or failure notifications to the `Status Check Service`.

-    we should not trust not trust main container because it is running someone else code so basically we will give them access to things which can only change own state

 **Why JWT?**

 Because our worker node's main container houses our health check and completion logic.
 It's crucial for us to ensure secure communication since we don't fully trust the worker node.
 Therefore, we provide tokens to the worker node, restricting its requests solely to itself.

 ### Health check database
 we are going to use this database for collecting health information